 Draw a picture without picking up your pencil

 This fun activity is for all artists and non-artists.
 Draw a picture without picking up your pencil from the paper.
 You can even draw a picture without looking at the paper.
+Have fun using this instrument to express yourself.

 Small plants usually need some support while growing.
 If you have a small plant at home, you can give it some support by tying a pencil to it.
+It can also be used to create a DIY school picture frame or as a moth repellent (putting pencil shavings into cloth bags and storing them as satchels in your closet can repel moths.)
+Find new uses for the humble pencil, then go forth and innovate!

 Create your own customized pencils